Arthur Korf: Business activities

 Upon returning home from the war, Korf resumed working for his family's clothing store, helping run the business and expanding it to a store in Waukegan, Illinois.
 By the end of the 1950s, he began to seek out other business ventures and became acquainted with McDonald's hamburgers.
 He liked soon decided to become a franchisee of what was at that time a small company.

 In 1961, Korf and a partner, Richard Frankel, opened a McDonald's in Spartanburg, SC and then another in Asheville, NC.
 A few years later, Korf would sell his family's clothing stores in order to open some of the first McDonald's stores in Arizona.
 Over the next twenty years, Korf would expand his holdings to ten McDonald's restaurants in the greater Phoenix area.

 By the 1970s, Korf had become a member of the Board of Directors of McDonald's, serving as Chairman of the Franchisee Advisory Board.
 During his tenure, he advocated the introduction a breakfast menu to McDonald's restaurants.
 At that time, such an idea was considered far fetched and risky as no fast food restaurant had tried it.
 Eventually, it would become an overwhelming success that would redefine the fast food industry.

 Korf would eventually sell all of his McDonald's franchises and retire in order to focus on philanthropy and his family.

 Philanthropy

 Arthur Korf was on the board of directors of the Barrow Neurological Institute for 30 years.
-He was also on the board of directors of St. Joseph's Hospital and Medical Center of Phoenix, AZ for 15 years.
+He was also on the board of directors of St. Joseph's Hospital and Medical Center in Phoenix for 15 years.

 Personal life

-Upon returning home from WWII, Korf met Edyth Lees and the two married on Oct.
-29, 1947 in Buncombe, N.C.
-They settled in Kenosha where they had three children, Karen, Kristina, and David.
+Upon returning home from World War II, Korf met Edyth Lees and the two married on Oct.
+29, 1947 in Buncombe County, North Carolina.
+They settled in Kenosha, where they had three children, Karen, Kristina, and David.

-On Oct.
-22, 2015, Arthur F. Korf passed away at his residence in Scottsdale, Arizona at the age of 98.
+On October 22, 2015, Arthur F. Korf died at his residence in Scottsdale, Arizona, at the age of 98.